Mattilsynet/datomic-gcp-psql-tf/README.md

 ```

 Configure Terraform to your liking.
 The state backend is up to you, but you must
-include the google provider configs:
+include the google providers config:

 ```yml
 # settings.yml